SeldonIO/seldonio.github.com/spark-models.md

 mysql -h${DB_HOST} -u${DB_USER} -p${DB_PASS} ${CLIENT} < upload.sql
 {% endhighlight %}

-# Word2Vec
+# Word2Vec<a name="word2vec"></a>
-Word2Vec are deep learning based language models that create vector space representations.
+Word2Vec models are deep learning based language models that create vector space representations.
 Traditionally they are trained on a large text corpus but there has been recent use of training them on session activity data.
 In this setting a "sentence" is a user session whose "words" are the products/items they have interacted with.
 By training on large amounts of session data we can create vectors that describe the products and can be used to find similar products.
 For the word2vec training we use the implementation in [Apache Spark](https://spark.apache.org/docs/latest/mllib-feature-extraction.html#word2vec).

 There are two Spark jobs that need to be run: